illuminatisx/r4n-wiki/monuments/military-tunnels.md

 - The underground layout can be confusing until you learn the paths
 - Scientist NPCs pose a significant threat but are predictable
 - This monument is excellent for learning PvE combat before facing real players
-- The tunnels provide natural protection from roof campers and snipers
+- The tunnels provide natural protection from other players

 ## Requirements